 In December 2015, our world began to change.
-We put a plan in place, but really didn’t know how it was going to actually work.
-First a little background.
+We put a plan in place but really didn’t know how it was going to work.
+First, you need a little background.

 When we relocated back to Missouri from Iowa in 2011, we looked for as much house as we could get within our budget.
 That was our criteria.
 We felt we ‘needed’ a big house, with a 3 car garage and lots of room to store all our STUFF.
 So a 4,000 square foot house with 4 bedrooms, 3 bathrooms, full kitchens on both the main level and in the full finished basement seemed perfect.
 And, it had lots and lots of storage space!

 We did several improvements to the landscaping, including installing a sprinkler system.
-It was going to be our RETIREMENT home and we wanted to spend the money getting it all done while we were still working.
+It was going to be our RETIREMENT home and we wanted to spend the money to get it done while we were working.
 It was also the perfect family gathering house.
 We hosted Christmas, Thanksgiving, various birthday parties and even a wedding reception!

 The PLAN was to get it how we wanted it and pay it down as much as possible before we hit retirement age.
 We had a plan and we followed it.

-Until we decided our small travel trailer just wasn’t big enough for us any longer.
-We had discovered that we loved camping and RVing while living in Iowa.
-We had bought our first travel trailer there and found that it was a bit too small when we started taking it out more after the move.
+Until we decided our small travel trailer was no longer big enough for us.
+We discovered we loved camping and RVing while living in Iowa.
+We bought our first travel trailer there and found it was a bit too small when we started taking it out more after the move.
 We upsized to a 34 ft. trailer in the Spring of 2013 and upgraded our pickup for pulling it.

 Hmmm . . . . . .

 I took the package.
 I was also blessed again because I would continue to work until the end of 2016.
 Salary for another year, and then severance.